neuromechanist/matlab-mcp-tools/README.md

 # MATLAB MCP Tool

-A Model Context Protocol (MCP) server that provides tools for developing, running, and debugging MATLAB files.
+A Model Context Protocol (MCP) server that provides tools for developing and running MATLAB files.
 This tool integrates with Cline and other MCP-compatible clients to provide interactive MATLAB development capabilities.

 ## Prerequisites

 - Python 3.8+
 - MATLAB with Python Engine installed
-- MCP SDK for Python (`pip install modelcontextprotocol`)
-- MATLAB Engine for Python (`pip install matlabengine`)

 ## Features